tommasorigon/India-SequentiaLogit/estimation.md

 ```

-The estimation process **requires a non-negligible amount of time** to be completed.
+The entire estimation process **requires a non-negligible amount of time** to be completed.
 On a standard laptop, this will need about 4-5 hours.
-We made available the results of the MCMC chain in the [`workspaces`](https://github.com/tommasorigon/India-SequentiaLogit/tree/master/workspaces) folder, which can be loaded in the memory directly, without running the next steps.
-If the reader is not interested in obtaining by itself these workspaces, he / she  can skip to the convergence diagnostic step.
+We made available the results of the MCMC chains in the [`workspaces`](https://github.com/tommasorigon/India-SequentiaLogit/tree/master/workspaces) folder, which can be loaded in the memory directly, without running the next posterior computation steps.

 #### 1. Usage choice